- December 1, 2016

 Laws that protect purchasers of defective new cars have been on the books in California for more than four decades.
 We have reached a point where requiring carmakers to honor their warranties seems like common sense.
+If they don’t, consulting a car defect lawyer might be your next best step.
 It is nothing to take for granted, however.
 The government was not always willing to put the rights of consumers over the interests of big businesses.
 Today’s Lemon Law came about due to the hard work of public officials and lawyers dedicated to the cause.
 Herschel Elkins was one of these individuals.

 A Pioneer in the Field of Consumer Protection

 Herschel T. Elkins (1929 – 2016) was a distinguished attorney and lifelong consumer protection advocate.
 After graduating from UCLA Law School, he worked in the California Attorney General’s Office for 50 years, serving under nine attorneys general during his tenure.
+While he was not an auto accident attorney, his dedication in the legal realm was clear..
 As the first head of his office’s Consumer Law Section, he led the fight to make sure businesses told the truth when they described their products and services.
 Mr. Elkins also created the California Bureau of Automotive Repair in response to abusive practices by auto mechanics.

 Helping to Write California’s Lemon Law